dmrickey/ckl-advanced-templates-pf1/README.md

   - Originate from Selection - Allows you to select a grid square on the map, and then choose the cone direction via the same technique just described.
   - Use System Default - see circle
 - Extra options
-  - Delete Template at End of Turn - When game time advanced, or when the current turn is over, the template will automatically be deleted so as to not clutter up the scene with templates that are no longer needed. **This has no effect if *Use System Default* is selected**
+  - Delete Template at End of Turn - see circle **This has no effect if *Use System Default* is selected**

 ## Game Settings